Stability of political structures modeled by simplicial complexes under mediation, splitting, and shellability

 The definition of the weighted version given in \cite{MV21} is sufficient for the purposes there, as it only requires the total number of simplices.
 Our definition, however, is more informative, as it keeps precise track of which agents are aligned on which question.
 Moreover, if the complex is shellable, the relevant quantities can be easily computed under any changes in preferences or alignments.
 In other words, if the simplicial complex changes -- either from question to question or over time -- while remaining shellable, the change in stability can be tracked and the weighted stability can be computed.

 If all complexes $P_j$ are shellable, and if $P_{j+1}$ is obtained from the previous one by adding a few new faces, we can easily calculate the stabilities and the weighted stability.
-That in itself is reasonable motivation to consider shellable structures in this context.
+This in itself is a reasonable motivation to consider shellable structures in this context.

 \begin{example}[The boundary of a simplex] Any linear ordering of the facets of a $k$-dimensional simplex is a shelling order, and the type of the $i$-th facet in this order is $i-1$.
 Therefore, we have that $h_i(\partial \Delta^k)=1$ for all $i=0,1,\ldots,k$.
 If $P=\partial\Delta^k$, then the stability of $P$ attains the maximal nontrivial value among all political structures with $k+1$ vertices